Spiritual Care for Cancer Patients

 Spiritual Well-being

-A cancer diagnosis not only impacts our physical bodies and sense of well-being, but it certainly can have a profound impact on our understanding of and connection to the larger themes and meaning one finds in life—namely one’s spirituality.
+A cancer diagnosis not only impacts our physical bodies and sense of well-being, it can also affect one’s understanding of life’s meaning and our spiritual foundation.

-- Spiritual support in the infusion clinics, while receiving treatment
+- Spiritual support in the infusion clinics while you’re receiving treatment

 Contact Us